Gain an understanding of the major figures, events, and periods of Greek History.

 Frankish/Latin Greece (1204 - 1453)

 The bankrupt Crusaders accepted the bargain and toppled the emperor, raising Alexius to the Crown.
-However, Alexius could not afford to pay the Crusaders, who, disgusted that they had helped him betray his own father, promptly ransacked the city and divided much of the Byzantine territory amongst themselves, including Greece, which split into multiple territories.
+However, Alexius could not afford to pay the Crusaders, and there was considerable unrest between the Byzantine citizenry and the Crusaders.
+Eventually, Alexius was deposed and assassinated, and the Crusaders ransacked the city and divided much of the Byzantine territory amongst themselves, including Greece, which split into multiple territories.

 57 years later, the Byzantine empire would reform and regain control of most of Greece.
 Over the course of the next few centuries, it would slowly shrink, losing power until its final defeat by the Ottomans in 1453.

 The Ottomans began subjugating Greece in 1453 after taking Constantinople but would not fully complete their conquest until 1499.
 They instituted the ‘millet system,’ which divided Ottoman territories into castes based on religion, with Muslims at the top and other ‘religions of the book,’ like Christianity and Judaism, beneath.